Polynomial methods to construct inputs for uniformly ensemble reachable linear systems: Elements of Approximation Theory

-In this subsection we shall prove Walsh's refinement of Runge's theorem, which is still considerably short of Mergelyan's Theorem.
-The treatise of the results of Walsh is taken from the original papers \cite{walsh1926_1}, \cite{walsh1926_2}.
-The results are also contained in the Walsh's monograph \cite{walsh1965interpolation}, the description of the proofs, however, is less explicit.
+In this subsection we shall prove Walsh's refinement of Runge's theorem.
+We note that Walsh's result is still considerably short of Mergelyan's definite result on complex approximation, cf. \cite[Chapter~III~\S 2~A]{gaier1987}.
+We note that the proof of Mergelyan's result is not constructive, which is true for almost all results in polynomial approximation.
 Recall that, a {\it Jordan arc} is a homeomorphic image of a compact interval.
-The result is a follows, cf. \cite[Bemerkung~$6^{\circ}$]{walsh1926_2}.
+The result is {as} follows, cf. \cite[Bemerkung~$6^{\circ}$]{walsh1926_2}.

 \begin{theorem}[Walsh (1926)] Let $\gamma$ be a Jordan arc.
-If $f$ is continuous on $\gamma$ it can uniformly approximated on $ \gamma$ by a polynomial in $z$. \end{theorem}
+If $f$ is continuous on $\gamma${,} it can {be} uniformly approximated on $ \gamma$ by a polynomial in $z$. \end{theorem}

-Theorem~\ref{thm:walsh-arc} is suitable for the ensemble reachability problem.
-This is because the parameter-dependent matrices are assumed to be continuous and thus, the eigenvalues also depend continuously on the parameter.
-Moreover, for single-input systems the necessary conditions yields that the eigenvalues define Jordan arcs provided $\p$ is a Jordan arc.
-Therefore, we consider the instances so that the proof of Theorem~\ref{thm:walsh-arc} yields a constructive method.
 A proof of Theorem~\ref{thm:walsh-arc} is given at the end of this section.
-In Section~\ref{sec:approx_extensions_arcs} we outline conditions so that the results of Walsh can be used to derive a constructive method.
+We emphasize that the following exposition is more explicit in terms of constructing the polynomial {than} the ones in the literature.
+The significance of the subsequent exposition is that the construction of the polynomial $p$ is traced back to Runge's result by using suitable conformal mappings.
+Numerical procedures for conformal mappings {are} an active research area and beyond the scope of this paper.
+At the end of this section we provide more detailed comments and references.

-Before we come to the proof we need some preparation.
+Before we come to the proof{,} we need some preparation.
 To do so, we have to consider sequences of Jordan curves, or more precisely we provide a notion of convergence for sequences of Jordan curves.
 Recall that, a {\it Jordan curve} {is a homeomorphic image (within $\C$) of the unit circle $\partial \mathbb{D}$}.

-Following Courant \cite{courant1922bemerkungen}, a sequence $(\Gamma_n)_{n \in \N} \subset \C$ of Jordan curves is said to converge to a Jordan curve $\Gamma$ if (i) any accumulation point of any sequence $(p_n)_{n \in \N}$ with $p_n \in \inte \Gamma_n $ lies on $\Gamma$ and (ii) for every $\e>0$ there are $n(\e) \in \N$ and $\delta(\e)>0$ with $\lim_{\e \to 0} \delta(\e) = 0$ such that for every $p \in \Gamma$ and for every $q_1,q_2 \in \inte \Gamma_n \cap B_{\e}(p)$, $n > n(\e)$ there is a polygon $\tau_n$ in $\Gamma_n$ connecting $q_1$ and $q_2$ so that $\operatorname{diam} \tau_n:= \sup \{|z-w|\, | z,w \in \tau_n\}< \delta(\e)$.
+Following Courant \cite{courant1922bemerkungen}, a sequence $(\Gamma_n)_{n \in \N} \subset \C$ of Jordan curves is said to converge to a Jordan curve $\Gamma$ if (i) any accumulation point of any sequence $({z}_n)_{n \in \N}$ with ${z}_n \in \inte \Gamma_n $ lies on $\Gamma$ and (ii) for every $\e>0$ there are $n(\e) \in \N$ and $\delta(\e)>0$ with $\lim_{\e \to 0} \delta(\e) = 0$ such that for every ${z} \in \Gamma$ and for every ${z}_1,{z}_2 \in \inte \Gamma_n \cap B_{\e}(p)$, $n > n(\e)$ there is a polygon $\tau_n$ in $\Gamma_n$ connecting ${z}_1$ and ${z}_2$ so that $\operatorname{diam} \tau_n:= \sup \{|{v}-w|\, {:\, v}, w \in \tau_n\}< \delta(\e)$.